 Use this “Crayon Verse Study” activity to introduce each of your new Bible memory verses.

-If you plan to continue to do this activity with other Bible verses, you may want to have your children keep their “Crayon Verse Study” papers in their own “Crayon Verse Study” folder.
+If you plan to continue to do this activity with other Bible verses, you may want to have your child keep their “Crayon Verse Study” papers in their own “Crayon Verse Study” folder.

-If you are doing this with an older child, you and your child could look up cross references that relate to the verse you are studying and then talk about how the cross references help to understand the meaning of the original verse of study.
+If you are doing this with an older child, you and they could look up cross references that relate to the verse you are studying and then talk about how the cross references help to understand the meaning of the original verse of study.

 – What did you like about the Crayon Verse Study?